tahaafzal5/the-rust-programming-language/Notes.md

 # Chapter 3

 ### Variables
-* Variables are immutably by default and the `mut` keyword can be used to make them mutable.
+* Variables are immutable by default and the `mut` keyword can be used to make them mutable.

 ### Constants
 * `const` keyword can be used to declare a constant.
 Its value cannot change and we cannot use `mut` keyword with `const`s.